bartche/msx/README.md

 ## Motivation

 As in this repo's publication date there isn't an official Stremio app for LGTV's WebOS system.
-The methods to get around it are impratical, in need of additional hardware or infunctional in all televisions (casting, chromecast or native web browser).
+The methods to get around it are impratical, in need of additional hardware or infunctional in some televisions (casting, chromecast or native web browser).

 ## Solution